I saw this book in the airport bookstore, and bought it for my Kindle. I love reading on my Kindle, […] View Post →

 Non-Fiction

 In recent months, I have become a fan of podcasts.
-I have a long commute so I enjoy getting to […] View Post →
+I have a long commute so I enjoy getting to listen to them on the way to or from work. […] View Post →

 The Art of Learning: An Inner Journey to Optimal Performance